cockpit-project/cockpit/doc/protocol.md

    size of the terminal window.
 Values must be integers between 0 and 0xffff.
    This option is only valid if "pty" is true.

+For type "spawn", the `ready` message contains a "pid" field with the spawned process ID.

 If an "done" is sent to the bridge on this channel, then the socket and/or pipe input is shutdown.
 The channel will send an "done" when the output of the socket or pipe is done.